Check out

 Make sure you have looked up the user record prior to scanning items.

 To select the item for check out, scan or enter the barcode of the item and click Enter.
-The item is displayed in the Scan Items area with the Due date and Time and the total number of items scanned is incremented.
+The item appears in the Scan Items area with the Due date and Time.
+The total number of items scanned increases.

-If the item is going to be due sooner than expected, a flag icon will appear next to the item due date after checkout.
-This can happen if a service point is going to be closed when the item would normally be due, if there is a recall on the item, or if the patron’s account is set to expire sooner than the expected due date/time.
+A flag icon will appear next to the item due date after checkout if the item will be due sooner than expected.
+This can happen if a service point will be closed when the item would normally be due, if there is a recall on the item, or if the patron’s account is set to expire sooner than the expected due date/time.

 Pop-ups that can occur when checking out an item